ansumanYm/Youtube-channel-Analysis-Dashboard/README.md

 ## Project Walkthrough
 1. Choosing YouTube Channels
 2. Using `YouTube API`: To collect JSON File
-3. ETL of JSON Data.
+3. Transformation of JSON Data.
 4. EDA and Data Viz using `Plotly Express` and `Seaborn`.
 5. Sentiment analysis and Viz of `YouTube Comments`.
 6. `Dashboard` building using `Dash` and `Plotly Express`.